jacob-thompson/jacob-thompson.github.io/_portfolio/mazeGenerator.md

   - /maze.html
 ---

-The Maze Generator uses depth-first search algorithms to generate and solve mazes.
-The maze generator and the maze solver are implemented in JavaScript, and the HTML5 `canvas` element is used to draw the maze.
-The [source code](https://github.com/jacob-thompson/jacob-thompson.github.io) is available on GitHub.
+The Maze Generator uses depth-first search algorithms to generate & solve mazes, and allows users to visualize these processes.
+The generator, solver, and visualizer are built [in JavaScript](/assets/js/mazeGenerator.js), and the HTML5 `canvas` element is used to draw the maze.
+All [source code](https://github.com/jacob-thompson/jacob-thompson.github.io) is available on GitHub.

 <div container class="app">
     <div style="padding-bottom:10px" class="buttons">